 2018 | MID-CITY, CA

-A man locked his wife in a car with him and began to threaten her with a loaded firearm.
-Police searched the car and found two loaded firearms that did not belong to him.
-An order was issued, and the two handguns were removed.24Dana Littlefield, “10 San Diego Residents Under Court Orders to Give up Their Guns,” The San Diego Union-Tribune, February 16,2018, https://bit.ly/2VZfENw.
+A 33-year-old man locked his wife in a car with him and began to threaten her with a loaded firearm.
+Police found two loaded firearms that did not belong to him in the car.
+Law enforcement obtained an order and removed the two handguns from his possession.32Dana Littlefield, “10 San Diego Residents Under Court Orders to Give up Their Guns,” The San Diego Union-Tribune, February 16,2018, https://bit.ly/2VZfENw.

 Danger Of Self-harm